Skip to main content

 • SchedulerTimelineTraceConfig stores YAML/C++ configuration.

-• SchedulerTimelineTrace buffers per-stream events and writes Chrome Trace JSON.
+• SchedulerTimelineTrace buffers per-stream events.

 • TickSimulation records events in the existing progress-based and barrier scheduler paths.